viandmarket25/dotnet-backend-challenge/README.md

 # Dotnet Backend Engineer Challenge

-Backend task demonstrating Understanding of Software Architeture using Martha's Book Library
+Backend task demonstrating Understanding of Software Architecture using Martha's Book Library

-## Get Started 🚀
+## Description

 To get started, hit the 'clear' button at the top of the editor!

-## Prebuilt Components/Templates 🔥
+## Structure

 You can checkout prebuilt components and templates by clicking on the menu icon on the top left corner of the navbar.

-## Save Readme ✨

-Once you're done, click on the save button to directly save your Readme to your project's root directory!

 ## Demo